CrowdStrike/falcon-windows-host-recovery/README.md

 1. Download Rufus, an open-source utility for creating bootable USB sticks from https://rufus.ie/en/
 2. Open Rufus:
-   1. Select the desired USB Flash Drive target using the “Device” dropdown menu (NOTE: this USB Flash Drive will be wiped clean, make sure it’s the correct one)
+   1. Use the “Device” menu to select the desired USB drive target
+      1. **WARNING: USB drive will be wiped clean**
-   2. Select the either the CSPERecovery or CSSafeBoot ISO file using the SELECT button beside “Boot Selection” label
+   2. Use the “Select” button (next to “Boot Selection”) and choose the CSPERecovery or CSSafeBoot ISO file
-   3. Select “GPT” for the using the “Partition scheme” dropdown menu
+   3. Use “Partition scheme” dropdown menu and select “GPT”
-   4. Select “UEFI (non CSM)” using the “Target System” dropdown menu
+   4. Use the “Target System” dropdown menu to select “UEFI (non CSM)”
    5. Press Start
-      1. If prompted to write in ISO mode or ESP mode, select ESP Mode.
-ESP mode is more likely to be compatible with older hardware.
+      1. **IMPORTANT**: If prompted to write in ISO mode or ESP mode, please read the following guidance carefully:
+      2. ISO mode should be attempted **first**.
+         1. It offers the most complete user experience, supports both MBR and UEFI booting, and enables the automated cleanup script for the CSSafeBoot ISO.
+            1. The CSPERecovery ISO is not impacted.
+      3. ESP mode should be tried _if the machine does not see the bootable USB drive_, particularly on older UEFI systems
+         1. Go back to Step 2 and  repeat these steps and select ESP mode.
+         2. The automated cleanup script will be unavailable for the CSSafeBoot ISO, but manual remediation steps are still available and will succeed.
+            1. The CSPERecovery ISO is not impacted.

-3. Once complete, connect the USB Flash Drive to the intended target system
+3. Once complete, insert the USB drive into the impacted system
-4. Confirm that the target host has network access, preferably via wired ethernet.
+4. Confirm the host has network access, preferably via wired ethernet
-5. Reboot the target system and enter the UEFI boot Menu (usually F1, F2, F8, F11, or F12).
+5. Reboot the target system and enter the UEFI boot Menu
+   1. Usually the F1, F2, F8, F11, or F12 key
 6. Prepare to select the USB Flash Drive.
-If given both a MBR and UEFI option with the same label, prepare to select UEFI
+   1. If given both a MBR and UEFI option with the same label, prepare to select UEFI
-7. Wait while Windows PE loads and follow next sections for Running CSSafeBoot or CSPERecovery respectively
+7. Wait while Windows PE loads

-#### Recovering Windows Hosts using CSSafeBoot

-1. CSSafeBoot will automatically reconfigure the bootloader on the machine to boot into Safe Mode with Networking and reboot.
-2. If your system reboots into the Windows Recovery environment as a part of a prior boot loop, select Continue.
-The machine will reboot into safe mode on the next boot.
-3. Log in as an user with Local Administrator permissions
-4. Confirm the Safe mode banner is displayed on the desktop
-5. Open Windows Explorer and navigate to C:\Windows\System32\drivers\Crowdstrike
-6. Delete all offending files that start with C-00000291*
-7. Open command prompt (Right click -> Run as administrator)
-8. Type bcdedit /deletevalue {default} safeboot, then press Enter
-9. Reboot the device and verify the operating system loads successfully.
+8. Use the appropriate "Recover..." guide below for _CSSafeBoot_ or _CSPERecovery_

-#### Recovering Windows Hosts using CSPERecovery
+#### Recover Windows Hosts using CSPERecovery

 1. If more than one drive is detected, select the drive letter associated with the impacted OS.
 2. If prompted, enter your BitLocker Recovery Key to unlock the volume
-3. Let the utility find and remove the impacted Channel File 291 sys file
+3. Recovery script will remove the impacted Channel File 291 sys file
+   1. Deletes all files starting with `C-00000291*` located in the `C:\Windows\System32\drivers\CrowdStrike\folder`
+   2. The device will automatically reboot
+4. Windows host should load successfully.

+#### Recover Windows Hosts using CSSafeBoot

+CSSafeBoot ISO will automatically reconfigure the bootloader on the machine to boot into Safe Mode with Networking and reboot.

+1. NOTE: If your system reboots into the Windows Recovery environment as a part of a prior boot loop, select Continue.
+   1. The machine will reboot into Safe Mode after the next boot.
+2. Log in as an user with _Local Administrator_ permissions
+3. Confirm the Safe mode banner is displayed on the desktop
+4. To perform remediation steps automatically
+   1. Open Windows Explorer and navigate to drive letter for your bootable image mount (e.g. D:)
+      1. If your bootable image is not listed as a drive letter in Windows Explorer, please skip to the next section titled “To execute remediation steps manually” as your specific configuration may preclude the use of the automatic remediation script.
+   2. Right-click on the file `CSRecovery.cmd` and _Run as administrator_
+      1. Script will delete all files starting with `C-00000291*` located in the `C:\Windows\System32\drivers\CrowdStrike\folder`
+      2. The device will automatically reboot and load the operating system.
+5. To execute remediation steps manually
+   1. Open Windows Explorer and navigate to `C:\Windows\System32\drivers\Crowdstrike`
+   2. Delete all files starting with `C-00000291*` located in the `C:\Windows\System32\drivers\CrowdStrike\folder`
+   3. Right-click on Command Prompt and select _Run as administrator_
+   4. Type the following command and press enter
+      1. `bcdedit /deletevalue {default} safeboot`
-4. The utility will reboot the device and the operating system should load successfully.
+   5. Reboot the device and verify the operating system loads successfully.

 #### Recovering Windows Hosts using PXE